-6.5 Frequency
+6.5.1 Cleaning Frequency

 It is not possible to predict how much or how quickly creosote will form in the chimney.
-It is important, therefore, to check the build-up in the chimney monthly until the rate of creosote formation is determined.
-Even if creosote forms slowly in the system, the chimney should be cleaned and inspected at least once each year.
+It is formation is determined.
+Even if creosote forms slowly in the system, the chimney should be cleaned and inspected at least once each year. cleaned and inspected at least once each year.